OmarElfouly/QMProject/README.md

 1. Takes input validates sop:
 - latin letters a  to z
 - must be products with only sums between them
+- must return a list or vector of the variables in the input for other functions to use